As per a recent study exploring workplace trends, “Workers who feel valued and supported are 2.5 times more likely to be highly engaged at work.”

 Sustainability and Social Impact Benefits

-Environmental consciousness and social responsibility have become integral parts of benefit packages.
+Environmental awareness and corporate social responsibility have become integral components of benefit packages.

 Environmental Impact Reduction